LearnersGuild/partners/Operating Model/Interview Process.md

 Resumes is reviewed without including identifying information for the candidate.
 Information indicating name, age, race, and gender is excluded from resumes before they are reviewed by the official reviewer.

 The purpose of anonymized resumes is twofold.
 One, we want to ensure that the qualities for which we evaluate candidates are solely the ones which correspond to and indicate their fitness for the position.
-Two, we are aware of and seek to counteract the ways that unconscious bias influences the reviewer.
+Two, we hold the world view that systematic bias and oppression are alive and well; we are not immune to these realities.
+We design with this perspective in mind.

 ### Rooney Rule